 - Clove oil (sold in chemists for toothaches) kills mould spores.
 Mix three drops in one litre of water and then use to wipe down areas susceptible to mould.

 - To get rid of the smell of garlic from your hands, rub against stainless steel – your sink is ideal.
 Then wash hands with soap or detergent.

 - Ensure you are recycling your printer cartridges.

 - Sort the compost (food scraps etc) from other rubbish.

 - Ever thought of a worm farm or Bokashi system or similar?
 They are easy to use and set up; don’t smell and the end products are brilliant to use in office pot plants and kitchen herb gardens maintained in pots.
 You can pick the fresh herbs and add them to your lunch or snack.

-- Plastics can be cleaned and recycled.
-Coles supermarkets accept these at the moment.
+- Soft plastics can be cleaned and recycled.
+Major supermarkets accept these.

 - Keep your packaged lunch purchases to a minimum so we don’t add to landfill.

 - Confidential papers go into a shredder or specified bin to be collected and taken off site.